d3datadevelopment/PDFDocuments/README.en.md

 The module contains the same functionality as the 'OXID Invoice PDF' module.
 Basically, both modules can be installed in parallel in the shop, if required.

-If the 'OXID Invoice PDF' module has to be completely replaced by the 'PDF Documents' module (e.g. because third modules also use its function), we set up a ... which will be installed additionally.
+If the `OXID Invoice PDF` module is to be completely replaced by the `D3 PDF Documents` module (e.g. because third modules also use its function), we provide [a customization](https://packagist.org/packages/d3/pdfdocuments_compat) which is installed additionally.

 ## Installation: